1. Register your CPR number

 5. Learn about the Danish Rental Act

-International House organises housing events twice a year which cover areas such as rentals, cooperative housing and real estate.
+International House organises housing events, which cover areas such as rentals, cooperative housing and real estate.
 You have the opportunity to talk to real estate agents, bank representatives and legal advisors for free.
 Check out events organised by International House here.